revanthparsa/revanthparsa.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Business Analyst at [Dhurin - Banglore](https://dhurin.in/).
+I am currently working as a Business Analyst at [Dhurin](https://dhurin.in/) in Banglore.

 I did my master's in Artificial Intelligence at the [Indian Institute of Technology Jodhpur](http://iitj.ac.in/).
 I did my  Masters Thesis Project (MTP) under the supervision of [Dr. Anand Mishra](https://anandmishra22.github.io/).